List of Twin Peaks characters: James Hurley

 James Hurley, played by James Marshall, lives with his uncle Ed and his aunt Nadine due to his troubled family situation: his father (probably Ed's brother), a musician, left mother and child behind when James was very young, while his mother, a writer, is an alcoholic who frequently has sex with total strangers.

 James is a keen motorcycle rider.
 He is only quiet on the outside.
 James frequently has problems with women.
-He was Laura Palmer's secret boyfriend.
+He was Laura Palmer's secret lover.
 Bobby Briggs, Laura's boyfriend, resents James because of their relationship.
-After her death, he falls in love with his and Laura's best friend Donna Hayward.
-Later he is also attracted to Laura's look-alike cousin Maddy Ferguson, leading to disputes with Donna, who is similarly confused about her feelings for him.
+After her death, he falls in love with his and Laura's best friend, Donna Hayward.
+Later, he is also attracted to Laura's lookalike cousin Maddy Ferguson, leading to disputes with Donna, who is similarly confused about her feelings for him.
 After Maddy's death, he leaves Twin Peaks and gets into trouble with Evelyn Marsh, who manipulates him for her own ends at first but then regrets it.
 After he is entangled in the conspiracy to murder her husband and exonerated, he decides he needs to get away from Twin Peaks and heads off to see the world.
-He is not seen again for the remainder of the series, but he professes his love for Donna and promises to come back for her.
+He is not seen again for the remainder of the original series, but professes his love for Donna and promises to come back for her.

-By 2014, James has returned to Twin Peaks, and is revealed to have suffered a head injury in an accident.
-He visits the Roadhouse, where he is seen staring at Shelly's friend Renee.
+In the 2017 revival, James has returned to Twin Peaks by 2016, and is revealed to have suffered a head injury in an accident.
+He works as a security guard at the Great Northern Hotel alongside Freddie Sykes.